devops329/devops/instruction/gitHubActions/gitHubActions.md

 1. Click on the **CI Pipeline** and the latest workflow run.
 1. Click on the **test** job and expand the **Run** step.
 This should the workflow and display **Hello GitHub Actions** in the workflow output.

-Once you are done, go over to Canvas and submit a screenshot of the workflow output This should look something like this:
+Once you are done, it should look something like this:

 ![Test CI](testCI.png)